 As the morning came, I had not managed to get any of our young riders to take the cargo rickshaw to location, as most had worked through the night giving lifts and so I opted to do it myself.

 The 8 miles of riding, was capped by a rather steep hill which goes by the name of Muswell Hill and rightfully deserves that name, the weather was grey and wet.
 It took me the best part of 30 minutes to slowly inch my way up the road and my determination to be on time was the only thing stronger than the stitch in my side.

 Arrived on time at the location and was greeted by the solemn gentleman and what I took to be the son of the deceits.
 We proceeded to load a wicker coffin onto the platform and as the mourners gathered slowly proceeded through the park which would take us to the crematorium.
 The weather did only briefly try to bring the sun but this was not to be.

 The funeral commenced and I staid to pay my respects.
-As the service finished, meet the young man again and he thanked me for coming and for full filling his brothers last wish, of going by rickshaw.
+As the service finished, meet the young man again and he thanked me for coming and for full filling his brother’s last wish, of going by rickshaw.
 Instantly had a lump in my throat, as the memory of his brother came back to me.

 He explained that he had ridden the rickshaw first and then later his brother did so too.
 Both had the best few months working together and that this was the last happy memory he could share with his brother.
 I’m deeply moved that we did this for him, as he was one of us.
-I’m happy it was myself who was part of his fair-well, as it closed a sad memory and it underlines the need to allow us to share a last time.
-I also know that one day I to will pass and that this is the way I’d like to say goodbye.
+I’m happy it was myself who was part of his fair-well, as it closed a sad memory and it underlines the need to allow us to share one last time.
+I also know that one day I will pass and that this is the way I’d like to say goodbye.
 I’m happy that this place exists to tell this story and hope that you understand why I feel this was a good funeral.